7 Practical Ways to Honor Your Parents

 Our parents grew up in a world where phone calls to their parents were made on Sunday nights, when long-distance usage was at its cheapest rate.

 Because of the routine, they kept pads and pens on the shelf beside the rotary phone so they could make notes for next week’s call.
 Dinner was served and dishes were done in time for the Sunday night call.
-Everyone in the house knew that when that phone rang, the next 30 minutes were going to be spent in the sheer joy of connecting across the miles.
+Everyone in the house knew that when that phone rang, the next 30 minutes were going to be spent in the sheer joy of catching up with a loved one.

 Today, most of our parents who are over the age of 70 can become a little hesitant to be the ones to initiate phone calls.
 It’s easy for them to feel like they’re taking too much of our time, or that they should have had an agenda for the call, and they might think they don’t have enough information to really justify it.

-Truth is, most of the time, our parents just really want to hear the voices of the ones they love more than anyone else in the world – that’s us!
-They want to hear us talk.
+Truth is, most of the time, our parents just really want to hear our voices.
+They yearn to speak to the ones they love more than anyone else in the world.
+That’s us!
+They just want to hear us talk.

 Whether your parents live across the state line or just across town, honor your parents by calling regularly, keeping a routine schedule that allows you at least 30 minutes to talk and listen, and occurs at a comforting time for them.
 Sundays nights, for some reason, are a really good time for them to talk, but if noon on Friday is better, they won’t care.